-I further certify that said Limited Liability Company has filed all annual reports due and paid all fees with respect to such reports; that said Limited Liability Company has not filed a certificate of cancellation or withdrawal; and that said Limited Liability Company is in good standing with this office.
+I further certify that said Limited Liability Company has filed all annual reports due and paid all fees with respect to such reports; that said Limited Liability Company has not filed a certificate of cancellation; that there are no proceedings presently pending under the Massachusetts General Laws Chapter 156C, § 70 for said Limited Liability Company's dissolution; and that said Limited Liability Company is in good standing with this office.

-I also certify that the names of all managers listed in the most recent filing are: CHRISTOPHER WELD, MICHAEL COHEN
+I also certify that the names of all managers listed in the most recent filing are: MICHAEL COHEN, CHRISTOPHER WELD

-I further certify, the names of all persons authorized to execute documents filed with this office and listed in the most recent filing are: CHRISTOPHER WELD, MICHAEL COHEN
+I further certify, the names of all persons authorized to execute documents filed with this office and listed in the most recent filing are: MICHAEL COHEN, CHRISTOPHER WELD illian Travino Galecin

-The names of all persons authorized to act with respect to real property listed in the most recent filing are: CHRISTOPHER WELD, MICHAEL COHEN
+The names of all persons authorized to act with respect to real property listed in the most recent filing are: MICHAEL COHEN, CHRISTOPHER WELD

-In testimony of which,

-I have hereunto affixed the

-Great Seal of the Commonwealth

-on the date first above written.
+In testimony of which, I have hereunto affixed the Great Seal of the Commonwealth on the date first above written.